Home / Guides / Best Email Signature Management Software (Evaluated May 2026)

 Enterprise fit: Moderate | Score: 62

-I’d recommend LetSignit to European mid-market and lower-enterprise organizations that need SCIM provisioning from Entra ID, a 24/5 multilingual support model, and a subsidiary architecture that handles multi-entity brand management.
+I’d recommend LetSignit to European mid-size and lower-enterprise organizations that need SCIM provisioning from Entra ID, a 24/5 multilingual support model, and a subsidiary architecture that handles multi-entity brand management.

 Skip this if your organization requires full SAML 2.0 SSO.
 LetSignit’s SSO is ADFS-only, which isn’t compatible with Okta or Azure AD SAML environments.